castle27/SMTP_MAIL_SERVER/README.md

-This Application demonstrates the functionality of SIMPLE EMAIL server using python (pyqt module)
+This Application demonstrates the functionality of SIMPLE EMAIL server using python (pyqt module) and was built using eclipse